Cottage | 1 bedrooms | sleeps 2

 |Further details outdoors|

-The walled back garden has a sunny patio with herbs and shrubs in the borders.
+The walled back garden has a sunny patio with herbs, flowers and shrubs in the borders.
 There's a table and chairs for al fresco dining facing the lawn - you can pass the food and china out from the nearby kitchen window.
 The rest of the garden is laid out with a small curving lawn, well-stocked flowerbeds, box hedges and topiaries.
 At the end in a sunny spot is a wrought iron bench, where you can sit with a glass of wine and the crossword or a book.
 On the side patio, where the wall fountain is, there is another small bench and tiny - very pretty - side table.
 There's also the space / slot for the rotary dryer, which is kept in the shed.

 The shed contains a freezer (top drawer for guests), barbecue, rotary dryer and logs.
 You can store your bikes in the shed as well.

 The cupboards are ready stocked with fresh and instant coffee, four types of tea, drinking chocolate, dried goods, oils and vinegar, condiments, rice, pasta and spices etc - enough to prepare a simple pasta dish.
 You will also find milk and biscuits on arrival and flowers on the table.
 Homemade jam is in the cupboard as well.
 A fire will be laid in the wood burner and more wood is available in the shed at no extra charge.
 If you want us to arrange for your groceries to be delivered, there is a £5 charge.
+Alternatively, use Tesco!
+There's a catalogue in the living room.

 If there are any problems, the concierge lives down the lane.